 The Islamic Front is doing pretty well.
 They were formed in November of 2013 and brought together a lot of Islamist groups.
 There are many different armed groups in Syria, however, and they don't always do a great job of holding together.

 Is there anything more in particular that you can tell me about the barrel bombs?

 I've been tracking the use of DIY barrel bombs in Syria since they first appeared in August of 2012.
 It's really only recently that we've seen this new type being used, and they are really hammering Darayya with them in the last month or so; there are probably dozens being dropped each day.
-The problem with tracking their use is, as I mentioned before, activists tend to use the term "barrel bomb" to describe conventional bombs as well, so reports of injuries and deaths due to barrel bomb use aren't very useful for collecting data.
+The problem with tracking their use is that, as I mentioned before, activists tend to use the term "barrel bomb" to describe conventional bombs as well, so reports of injuries and deaths due to barrel bombs aren't very useful for collecting data.

-Why do you think the regime started using them in the first place?
+Why do you think the regime started deploying them in the first place?